 2. DISTRIBUTION OF ENERGY: defined as the choice people make as to where they will use their energies.

-Clues to identify Distribution of Energy Norms:
+Clues to identifying Distribution of Energy Norms:

-- Is there recognition for creativity and innovation or "beating the system"? - Do people have to put their energy into survival (against silly rules, improper superare vision. etc.) or they able to risk in the organizathus producing tion. new and procedures for ideas greater effectiveness? - Are creativity and innovation looked up to or down on?
+- Is there recognition for creativity and innovation or "beating the system"? - Do people have to put their energy into survival (against silly rules, improper supervision, etc.) or are they able to risk in the organization, thus producing new ideas and procedures for greater effectiveness? - Are creativity and innovation looked up to or down on?